Tracking and Exporting Sent Notification Logs

 Sent logs are where we help you track each and every notification sent from Fyno.

-Logs are a detailed view of what has happened on each of your requests, with vital information for you to further analyse and derive conclusions about the notifications sent, and to further improve your communication strategies.
+Logs provide a detailed view of what has happened to each of your requests, supplying vital information for you to analyze, derive conclusions about your sent notifications, and continuously improve your communication strategies.

-This section covers the logs that you can see on the Fyno platform, how you can filter through the application to narrow down your search and a detailed understanding of the individual log details.
+This section covers the logs visible on the Fyno platform, how to filter through the application to narrow down your searches, and a comprehensive breakdown of individual log schemas.

 • Logs